-4.7 LABOUR HIRE AGENCIES
+4.10 LABOUR HIRE AGENCIES

-In the interests of workplace harmony, the parties agree that all workers performing a role for Council shall be treated equally in terms of remuneration at the appropriate grade as per Schedule 1 and allowances listed in Clause 8.2, excluding drivers licence reimbursement.
-In accordance with Council's commitment to provide secure employment for its employees and the general principles underlying this Agreement, Council will ensure that where labour hire agency workers are required, they will receive a wage no less than that which an employee would receive.
+In the interests of workplace harmony, the parties agree that all workers performing a role for Council shall be treated equitably in terms of salary and conditions.
+In accordance with Council's commitment to provide secure employment for its employees and the general principles underlying this Agreement, Council will ensure that where labour hire agency workers are required they will receive a salary no less than that which an employee of similar skill and experience would receive.